-Name Description 12VDC IN Power connector.
-POWER A button to turn the router on/off.
-INTERNET A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).
+Name Description ON/OFF A button to turn the router on/off.
+12VDC IN Power connector.
+A button to set up a secure wireless connection (the WPS function) and enable/disable the wireless network.
+WPS To use the WPS function: with the device turned on, push the button, hold it for 2 seconds, and release.
+The WPS LED should start blinking.
+To disable the router's wireless network: with the device turned on, press the button, hold for 7 seconds, and release.
+The WLAN LED should turn off.
 LAN 1-4 4 Ethernet ports to connect computers or network devices.
-WPS A button to set up a secure wireless connection (the WPS function) and enable/disable the wireless network.
-To use the WPS function: with the device turned on, push the button, hold it for 2 seconds, and release.
-The WLAN / WPS LED should start blinking.
-To disable the router's wireless network: with the device turned on, press the button, hold for 7 seconds, and release.
-The WLAN / WPS LED should turn off.
+WAN A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).